Grab-and-Go Water Activities

 Students create a map of their home or school to observe how humans interact and impact the environment and identify opportunities to save water.

-Students create a natural journal by exploring the natural world and recording how water interacts with all living things.
+Students create a nature journal by exploring the natural world and recording how water interacts with all living things.

 Students design, build, and test a marble run that illustrates how water is delivered from northern California to Orange County homes and businesses through a series of aqueducts, reservoirs, water treatment plants, and pipes.